WebmastersLTD/rlb/README.md

  ## Conclusion

  We hope you enjoy your journey through the RLB curriculum and find it valuable in mastering Redux.js while building a feature-rich leaderboard SPA.
 Happy learning!

+ ## todo

+1. **Update Episode 1 (ep1/index.html)**:
+   - The current content displays an initial basic leaderboard table concept.
+Since the primary purpose of Episode 1 is to introduce the project and provide instructions for cloning the repository, the leaderboard table concept seems out of place.
+It would be better to remove the leaderboard table from this file and focus on the introductory content.
+   - The link to the "Next step" (Episode 2) should be removed from Episode 1 since it's not part of the intended flow.
+We can include this link in Episode 2 instead.
+   - The link to `./README.md` should be fixed to point to the correct `rlb/ep1/README.md` file.

+2. **Update Episode 2 (ep2/index.html)**:
+   - Episode 2 should provide instructions for setting up the repository locally with npm and TypeScript, but it should not include the leaderboard table concept yet.
+   - The link to the "Next step" (Episode 3) should be removed from Episode 2 since it's not part of the intended flow.
+We can include this link in Episode 3 instead.
+   - The link to `./README.md` should be fixed to point to the correct `rlb/ep2/README.md` file.

+3. **Create Episode 3 (ep3/index.html)**:
+   - We should create a new Episode 3 file (`rlb/ep3/index.html`) that will contain the instructions for producing a Hello World Redux.js SPA.
+   - In Episode 3, we can include the initial basic leaderboard table concept, as it seems relevant to this episode.

+4. **Other Updates**:
+   - The main `index.html` file in the root directory (`rlb/index.html`) seems to be the landing page for the entire curriculum.
+We can update it to provide an overview of the curriculum structure and link to the individual episodes.

+5. **Remove "npm start" from Episode 2**:
+   - We should not run `npm start` until Episode 3, where the Hello World Redux.js SPA is created.